Best Ways for New Freelance Writers to Start Selling Articles

 What slays me is when I interview an expert or source, and he or she fiddles with my writing style and voice.
 Grrr!!
 One of my clients requires my medical articles to be approved by doctors, nurses, or other health practitioners before publishing.
 I understand and appreciate this, but it can send my blood pressure skyrocketing.

-How to Find Online Writing Markets and Write for the Web also contains some good tips.
+If you don’t know where to sell your articles, read How to Find Online Writing Markets and Write for the Web.

 What are your best ways for new freelance writers to find gigs?
 Got questions?
 Comments welcome below…